 I included the song “Persephone” by Kellianna in my ritual, as well as the “We all come from the goddess” song (the extended version), which contains the lines “Corn and Grain, Corn and Grain, All that dies is born again”

 I believe working with Demeter and Persephone during the Equinox was a good move on my part as it solidified a relationship with the two goddesses, as well as helped me welcome in the season.
 Samhain’s focus will be different from my usual reliance on Demeter’s grief, and Persephone’s descent.
 I also feel the resonance of what happened in the myth and what is happening in my life now made the ritual all the more poignant and beautiful for me.

-Yes Anubis is almost always on my Altar, he opens the way, and guards the circle.
+Anubis is almost always on my Altar, he opens the way, and guards the circle.
 Hekate is Persephones handmaiden and integral to the myth.

-Also features on my altar, are a candle each for Demeter and Persephone, Hekate, Apple, rose petals, wheat offerings, cards from my Druid Plant Oracle, Bolline/Sickle, Wine, three candles within a coffin, symbolising the descent and a spicy incense I associate with Autumn.
+Also featured on my altar, are a candle each for Demeter and Persephone, Hekate, Apple, rose petals, wheat offerings, cards from my Druid Plant Oracle, Bolline/Sickle, Wine, three candles within a coffin, symbolising the descent and a spicy incense I associate with Autumn

 * In relation to the Wiccan Wheel of the Year.